 4. Relaxation Training

 Bad habits tend to manifest most frequently when a person is under stress.
-In relaxation training, various relaxation strategies are utilized to help minimize one’s stress levels.2 Mindfulness, meditation, deep breathing, visualization, progressive muscle relaxation, exercise, reading, writing, or listening to music may all prove beneficial.
+In relaxation training, various relaxation strategies are utilized to help minimize one’s stress levels.2 Mindfulness, meditation, deep breathing, visualization, progressive muscle relaxation, exercise, reading, writing, or listening to music may prove beneficial.
 Because self-care activities vary from person to person, this part of treatment is highly individualized.

 5. Generalization Training